danveitch76/hassio-addons/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## Credits
-<b>Repository setup and SambasNAS were forked from <a href="https://github.com/dianlight/hassio-addons">dianlight/hassio-addons</a>.
+<b>Repository setup and SambasNAS were copied/forked from <a href="https://github.com/dianlight/hassio-addons">dianlight/hassio-addons</a>.
 All attributions to their work.</b>